mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 empty in between landings.
 A security guard is always present to deter theft and prevent incidents.

-The baggage claim area opens out into an open, bright and airy multi- level concourse filled with shops, restaurants, spectacular (and endlessly changing) holographic ads and small kiosks offering snacks, drinks and other conveniences.
+The baggage claim area opens out into an open, bright and airy multi-level concourse filled with shops, restaurants, spectacular (and endlessly changing) holographic ads and small kiosks offering snacks, drinks and other conveniences.
 Large atriums extend down several floors with translucent catwalks and bridges for travel overhead while lift shafts and